exAspArk/rails-jquery-tokeninput/README.md

 }
 ```

-It will automatically pass input values to your controller like an array.
+It will automatically pass input values to your controller like an array (works well with pg_array).

-And it also automatically pre populate items.
+It also automatically pre populate existed items.

 ## Contributing